 All certified staff are issued laptops, to enable them to utilize their computers at their desk, elsewhere in the district, and at home.
 Please see Board Policy 603.9 for more information regarding laptop use expectations.

 All staff are issued a network account, which will enable them to use WCSD computers and access network resources.
-Students in grades 6-12 are also automatically issued a network account and email account.
-Generic student log-ins are used in our elementary schools, though a teacher may request individual accounts for their students.
+Students in grades 2-12 are also automatically issued a network account and email account.
+Generic student log-ins are used for grades Pk-1.

 The district provides internet access on all computers.
-All staff and students are required to sign an “Internet Acceptable Use Agreement” (see board policies 604.2 and 604.2-E).
+All staff and students should be familiar with the “Internet and Computer Network-Appropriate Use and Safetey” policy (604.2).
 The district is required by CIPA regulations to filter Internet traffic.
 Requests for sites to be blocked or unblocked should be made through the district’s help desk.
+At the secondary level, schools also have discretion to block certain websites.
+Concerns about sites being blocked their should be addressed with the school’s administration.

 Additional Board Policies